RedHat-Middleware-Workshops/modernize-apps-katacoda/docs/prereqs.md

 refer to `/root` and `~` and `$HOME` - this directory is the user's home directory and will be different, depending on your OS and referred to as `%USER_HOME%` on Windows.
-You'll need to take care to replace the paths appropriately if you've installed the tools and source code in somewhere other than `${HOME}` and be sure to replace `$HOME` or `~` with `%USER_HOME%` as needed on Windows.
+You'll need to take care to replace the paths appropriately if you've installed the tools and source code in somewhere other than `${HOME}` and be sure to replace `/root`/, `$HOME` or `~` with `%USER_HOME%` as needed on Windows.

-## Additional CDK Setup
+## Additional OpenShift Configuration

 This lab makes use of OpenShift features and Linux container images available on the Red Hat Container Catalog and Docker Hub.
-To install and configure CDK to use them, run the following command:
+To install and configure OpenShift to use them, run the following commands:

 ```bash
 oc login -u system:admin # login as cluster admin